The Boiling Technique Mistakes

 As Emeril is always so fond of saying, "The knob goes from high to low for a reason.
 Use it!"

-Handmade and refrigerated pastas are more delicate than dried pastas, so they require more gentle treatment.
-Cook these pastas and other more delicate foods such as dumplings at a gentle, rather than a full, boil.
+Handmade and refrigerated pasta is more delicate than dried pasta, requiring more gentle treatment.
+Cook these pasta and other more delicate foods, such as dumplings, at a gentle, rather than a full, boil.

-This has been a pretty exhaustive look at poaching, simmering and boiling.
-I bet you had no idea that these methods are so different from each other, even though they all involve submersing food in liquid.
+This has been a pretty exhaustive look at poaching, simmering, and boiling.
+I bet you had no idea that these methods are so different from each other, even though they all involve submerging food in liquid.
 It can be a bit confusing.

 Just keep in mind that, on the roughness scale, poaching is at the very low end at "delicate," simmering falls somewhere in the middle and takes a longer time, and boiling is at the high end and is a relatively short cooking process.

-Boiling is generally used for re-hydration of dried foods, such as boxed pasta, rice and other grains.
+Boiling is generally used to rehydrate dried foods, such as boxed pasta, rice, and other grains.
 And when blanching, a form of boiling, make sure to shock the blanched foods in an ice bath.